rameshwarvaidhya2024/repository-details-service/README.md

 mvn spring-boot:run

-(NOTE: Please use credentials - username: DemoUser and password: Test12345 to login and use the application)
+(NOTE: This application runs on port number 8083.
+You can modify the port number in configuration file.
+Please use credentials - username: DemoUser and password: Test12345 to login and use the application)

+Endpoint Details

+GET /repositories/{owner}/{repository­name}